gilbertokalibra/coursera-getting-and-cleaning-data/README.md

 2. Extracts only the measurements on the mean and standard deviation for each measurement.

-3. 4Uses descriptive activity names to name the activities in the data set .
+3. Uses descriptive activity names to name the activities in the data set .
 4. Appropriately labels the data set with descriptive variable names.